-EagleFiler will automatically backup a libary's metadata when it's opened and also periodically thereafter.
-You can manually backup the metadata by holding down the Option key and choosing

-Backup Metadata from the File menu.
+EagleFiler will automatically backup a library's metadata when it's opened and also periodically thereafter.
+You can manually backup the metadata by holding down the Option key and choosing Backup Metadata from the File menu.

-Metadata is backed up to EagleFiler Metadata.plist files inside the library folder.
+Metadata is backed up to invisible EagleFiler Metadata.plist files inside the library folder.
 These are standard Mac OS X property lists that can be viewed in TextEdit and processed by many other programs.
 Normally when you import a file it will have no metadata except that which can be extracted from the file itself, e.g. the title and author of a PDF or the source URL of a Web archive.
-If you import a file that has backed-up medatadata, EagleFiler will restore all of the metadata from the backup.
+If you import a file that has backed-up metadata, EagleFiler will restore all of the metadata from the backup.
+For example, if a .eflibrary file were damaged, you could create a new library, import the Files folder from the old library, and all the metadata would be preserved.